ayush-dhanker/ayush-dhanker/README.md

 ### 🧠 About Me

 - Currently working on **AI and Machine Learning projects**
+-  I’m now expanding my skills in **Deep Learning and model development using PyTorch**
 - 🎓 Master's student in **Data and Knowledge Engineering** at Otto von Guericke University, Magdeburg
 - ⚽ Former college football player – team spirit, discipline, and balance
 - Passionate about solving real-world problems using tech